oli-clive-griffin/sicp/README.md

-# Structure and Interpretation of Computer Programs - AKA The Wizard Book
+# Structure and Interpretation of Computer Programs (AKA The Wizard Book)

 Documenting my solutions and thoughts as I work through *The Structure and Interpretation of Computer Programs*.